Social Order Maintenance Act

 People engaged in any of the following behaviors shall be punishable by detention of not more than 3 days or a fine of not more than NTD 18,000:

-1. Sailing a boat in high wind or at night that may raise safety concern despite having been dissuaded.
+1. Sailing a boat in high wind or at night may raise safety concerns despite having been dissuaded.

-2. Burying or relocating corpses of people whose death were non-disease related or suspected of non-disease related without reporting it to the authority for a death investigation.
+2. Burying or relocating corpses of people whose deaths were non-disease related or suspected of non-disease related without reporting it to the authority for a death investigation.

-3. Carrying toy guns that resemble real guns and may undermine safety without justifiable reasons.
+3. Carrying toy guns that resemble real guns may undermine safety without justifiable reasons.

-4. Failure to pay attention to the storage and use of flammables articles or carrying or placing items that tend to cause fire near fuel despite having been dissuaded.
+4. Failure to pay attention to the storage and use of flammable articles or carrying or placing items that tend to cause fire near fuel despite having been dissuaded.

 Article 66